mishrajisarthak/DevOps/k8s-troubleshooting.md

 # View logs from a previously crashed container
 kubectl logs --previous <pod-name>

+2. Events (Cluster Activity)
+Events are actual Kubernetes resource objects that report what the cluster control plane is doing or what is happening to your resources.

+Source: Kubernetes components (Kubelet, Scheduler, Controllers).

+Purpose: Debugging cluster-level and infrastructure issues (e.g., node autoscaling, pod scheduling failures, ErrImagePull, readiness probe failures).

+Lifespan: Highly transient.
+To prevent etcd from filling up, Kubernetes usually deletes events after 1 hour.

+Common Commands:

 # View all events in the current namespace
 kubectl get events